Offensive Coaching Staff

 Michael Wallace - Assistant Coach / Tight Ends

-Michael Wallace is in his third season with the Dayton football coach staff.
+Michael Wallace is in his fourth season with the Dayton football coach staff.
 Wallace will coach the Dayton tight ends.

 Wallace last worked as Athletic Director for Wilmington City Schools beginning in 2004 before retiring in 2012.